Roychen651/JS-Calculator/README.md

 ## About Me
 👨🏽‍💻 Roy Chen,
-Third year Computer Science students at H.I.T.,
+Third year Computer Science students at H.I.T.<br>
 I really like Python,Web deblop and I have a passion for experimenting with new things and interesting technologies.